spike-engine/spike-signature-server/README.md

 export SPIKE_SIGNATURE_CONFIG=~/spike_home/config-signature.toml
 ```
 2. keystore file.
-If spike-signature-server cannot find keystore file with *walletFile* config under folder with *walletFolder* config, it will generate one for you.
-You may replace it with your own keystore file if needed.
+If spike-signature-server cannot find keystore file with *walletFile* config under folder with *walletFolder* config, you can use spike-signature-server cli generate one.(example: ./spike-signature-server wallet add) You also can  replace it with your own keystore file if needed.
 3. Machine ID
 To run multiple signature services, you may assign each server a different machine ID with *machineId* config.

 ## Register spike as a system service
 1. Link server into system binary path
 ```
-sudo ln -s ./spike-signature-server /usr/local/bin
+sudo ln ./spike-signature-server /usr/local/bin
 ```
 2. Copy config file into spike home
 ```